xdte/SchoolHosted/README.md

 basically answers. what else do you expect??

 > feel free to copy

-> if you happen to find any mistake
+## submit an issue if u find any problems
-> please tell me!!